 Mr. Kwan obtained a higher diploma in industrial design from the Hong Kong Polytechnic (now known as The Hong Kong Polytechnic University) in November 1973.
-He has held the title of president of the Asia-Pacific Hotel Design Association since 2016.
+Mr. Kwan has held the title of president of the Asia Pacific Hotel Design Association since 2016 and was awarded the Lifetime Achievement Award by the Hong Kong Designers Association in January 2020.

-Mr. Lau Ming Fai (劉明輝), aged 46, is our executive Director and chief operating officer.
+Mr. Lau Ming Fai (劉明輝), aged 48, is our executive Director and chief operating officer.
 Mr. Lau joined our Group in April 2014 as chief operating officer and has been in charge of overseeing the Group's operations, including recruitment, business development and formulating operating strategies and policies since then.
 Mr. Lau is a director of three of our subsidiaries, Hokkaidon Restaurant Limited, L Garden and Partners Limited and 1957 and Partners Limited.

-Mr. Lau has over 14 years of experience in the hospitality, catering, food and beverage industries.
+Mr. Lau has over 16 years of experience in the hospitality, catering, food and beverage industries.